dani0cord/catkin_ws_user/line_detection_wiki.md

 # Steering angle

 Since we generated moved polynomials for all three lanes we always use the detected / moved polynomial of the right lane.
-We then calculate the normal of the gradient of the right lane polynomial at a y value slightly offset from the lower image fram.
-We then shift the point of the right lane polynomial at the y position by half the lane width.
+We then calculate the normal of the gradient of the right lane polynomial at a y value slightly offset from the lower image frame.
+We then shift the point of the right lane polynomial at the y position by half the lane width along the normal.
 Assuming the car is always in the middle of the image we substract half of the image width from the x coordinate of the shifted point.
 Finally we can use trigonometric relationships to calculate the steering angle.

 # Debugging